 Throughout his career, Jeter has always been a highly sought-after signature, and now with the Hall of Fame designation it can only be expected that his autograph is going to become even more collectible.

 With baseballs typically selling between $300-$700 dollars depending on inscription, we expect the first batch signed with the "HOF 2020" inscription to sell fast, at a premium.
 Hall of Fame plaques, when available, are estimated to sell between $250-$350 and photos will continue to range between $400-$600.
-Early signatures, such as those signed during his first Rookie Year, continue to sell for a premium.
+Early signatures, such as those signed during his first Rookie Year, will continue to be highly sought after.

 As an in-person signer, Jeter has always been hit or miss, but not impossible.
 Early in his career he was extremely accommodating, signing for fans at the team hotel, ballpark, and on the streets.
 By the ’99 season, his habits started to change where he preferred to sign for fans at the ballpark and not at the team hotel and would sometimes limit the number or type of items he would sign.
 He was still semi-approachable on the streets, if you could get up to him.
 For years he was represented by Steiner Sports out of New York city, which provided authentic Jeter autographs to the hobby, currently he does not have an official signing partner – so who knows maybe we’ll get that public signing we’ve all been wishing for!